ckan/ckan-docker/README.md

 Copy the included `.env.example` and rename it to `.env` to modify it depending on your own needs.

 Using the default values on the `.env.example` file will get you a working CKAN instance.
 There is a sysadmin user created by default with the values defined in `CKAN_SYSADMIN_NAME` and `CKAN_SYSADMIN_PASSWORD`(`ckan_admin` and `test1234` by default).
-I shouldn't be telling you this but obviously don't run any public CKAN instance with the default settings.
+This should be obviously changed before running this setup as a public CKAN instance.

 To build the images: